Bonesnake/etherlordsII-roguelike-map/README.md

 - and of course, most of these are selected randomly before each rotation, making sure that each attempt is unique

 ## How To Install
-First, clone the repository or download an archived snapshot.
-There's an option for these at the top of the page.
+First, clone the repository or [click here](https://github.com/Bonesnake/etherlordsII-roguelike-map/archive/master.zip) to download the latest snapshot.

 Then, locate the root directory of Etherlords II and extract the **Maps** folder and its content there.
 There should be 6 files named *Roguelike.something* inside *Etherlords II\Maps\Custom* if done correctly.
 The *README.md* and *.gitattributes* files are not needed.